How to Integrate Applications

 If you're overwhelmed with other tasks and duties, you might miss registering some tasks.

-In this article, we will introduce a method to automatically register the content received in Gmail to Trello!
+In this article, we'll introduce a method to automatically register the content received in Gmail to Trello!

 You can easily set up automation between Gmail and Trello without any coding, so you don't need programming knowledge.